Wahlberg's epauletted fruit bat: Roosting

 E. wahlbergi is nocturnal.
 It roosts in well-lit open trees, under palm fronds, in dense forests near rivers, under thatched roofs of sheds, and, rarely, in caves.
 Roosting groups may be 3–100 individuals.
-Bats typically change roost locations daily or every few days and may fly as far as 4 km (2.5 mi) to feeding areas.
+Bats typically change roost locations daily or every few days and may fly as far as 4 km to feeding areas.
 Roost locations may follow the ripening of fruit trees.
 Alternatively, frequently changing roost sites may be a strategy to decrease predation.
 Females travel greater distances to feeding areas early in the night while males travel farther closer to dawn.
 Roost trees may be shared with other Epomophorus species, though roosting groups are formed by single species.

 While roosting, E. wahlbergi is camouflaged by cryptic fur patterns.
 White ear spots are present in all members of the genus Epomophorus and may function to break up the outline of the head when viewed from below.

 Flight

 Flight in Wahlberg's epauletted fruit bat is relatively slow and somewhat clumsy, often bumping into other individuals and obstacles.
 An extensive grooming period, lasting up to 30 minutes, usually precedes departure from the roost tree.
 Most flight occurs in the first three hours of the night.